13 Nov Advantages & Disadvantages Of Old Age Homes

 - Since old age homes are for senior citizens, doctors are always at hand and emergency services are available 24×7.
 Alternatively, the elderly should have someone with them who can schedule appointments with doctors and go with them to the chamber.
 In case of a medical emergency, it’s good to have a person who can take care of hospitalization.

 - Safety is definitely an issue for senior citizens.
 The steady security in an old age home gives them protection from intruders and helps them live a safe and secure life.

 - One of the factors that make old age homes attractive to elders is companionship.
 They are in the constant company of people their own age.
 If their children are away from home, they have to live alone and that can cause stress and depression.
 Living in an old age home may give rise to feelings of abandonment as well.
 Loneliness is also an issue.
 Ideally, there should be a companion at home who can fill this void.
 Companionship is paramount, especially for those who have lost their spouses.

 Let us now look at some of the disadvantages of living in an old age home.

 - Services cost money.
 Consequently, old age homes can be expensive; the higher the cost the better the services.
 Mostly, elderly people are pensioners or they get money from their children.
 They don’t have a lot of money to spend and there are medical bills to pay.
 This is one of the primary challenges.

-TriBeca Care helps with all the services that the elderly require, in their own home.
-This way, they don’t have to leave home and can still live a hassle free and full life.
+TriBeCa Care helps with all the services that the elderly require, in their own home.
+This way, they don’t have to leave home and can still live a hassle-free and full life.
 Our elder care plans are meant for those staying alone while their children live abroad.
-Trained geriatric care managers give them companionship and emergency support services at their own home, whenever they need them.
-This is a better and a more viable option both for elderly parents and their children.
+Trained geriatric care managers give them companionship and emergency support services at their own homes, whenever they need them.
+This is a better and more viable option both for elderly parents and their children.